 About Us and Why We Started Marabou

 My name is Carrie Gaynor.
-I’m a Navy wife and stay-at-home mom to three children.
+I’m a Navy wife and stay-at-home mom to four children.

 What threw me off was the postpartum phase that followed.
 Despite my natural, uncomplicated birth, my mind and body were racked during recovery.
 I slowed way down.
 I slept a lot but never enough.
 My body screamed at me every time I pushed it too hard.
 But instead of listening, I wondered for weeks upon weeks, When will I be back to normal?!
 I wish there had been someone to come alongside me to say: This is normal.
 You are meant to rest.
 Quit extending yourself.
 Take your time.